dlab-berkeley/Bash-Git/quickref.md

 **Merge:** Turning a pull request's changes into a single commit and merged into the master branch.

-### 3. Simplifying this process in three steps:
+### 3. Simplifying this process in five steps:

+1. First, **cd** into the local directory on your laptop where you wish to make changes before adding them to your remote GitHub repository.

-**git add .** stage all local files to be committed to the remote repository (replace . with an individual filename if desired)
+2. **git add .** changes you want to make from your laptop to the remote GitHub repository.
+This function will stage all local files to be committed to the remote repository (replace . with an individual filename if desired).

-**git commit -m "commit message"** commit your local changes to remote and add a message
+3. **git commit -m "commit message"** commit your local changes to remote and add a message for documentation purposes.

-**git push -u origin master** push your local changes to overwrite the remote
+4. **git push -u origin master** push your local changes from your laptop to overwrite the remote GitHub repository.

+5. **refresh** your GitHub repository URL to see the changes!

 ### 4. Other usefull functions